pkazmier/textadept-emacs/README.md

 programmers.
 It has been written in C and [Lua][2] and is fully extensible.
 This module currently addes a handful of Emacs features to TextAdept including the basic key bindings as well as interactive function support.

-More features will be added over time.
+**Note:** This module is no longer compatible with current versions of textadept.
+The internal API has changed and I've switched to VSCode for my primary editor.
+There will be no further updates.

 ## Installation